misaki-web/grepp/README.md

 	grep+ SEARCHED /path/to/folder

+The following folders from control version applications are excluded from search:

+- `.bzr` from GNU Bazaar
+- `.git` from Git
+- `.hg` from Mercurial
+- `.svn` from Apache Subversion

 A detailed explanation of commands and settings is displayed when the script is invoked without arguments (`grep+`).
 Help output is also accessible in the file [help.md](https://github.com/misa-ki/grepp/blob/main/help.md).

 *Note: depending on your terminal settings, you may have to hold the `Ctrl` key while clicking on the link to open the file.*